jmainpri/move3d-launch/README.md

     echo "PKG_CONFIG_PATH= " $PKG_CONFIG_PATH
     echo "PATH= "$PATH

-The variables should contain the paths of the newly installed.
+The variables should contain the paths to the folders, executable and libraries.

 You can then install the assets alongside move3d-launch: